Afihu/Medical_LMM/FOR_PROMPTING.md

+# Update 22.10.2025
+I cannot think of a way except pushing all the content from the previous run, which is inefficient.
+I will try to figure it out later

 # Update 21.10.2025
 I have found a way that make Gemini remember the chat contents, even after we close the terminal (chat).
 We will upgrade the chatting methods into few-shot prompting.
 ETA: 4pm 22.10.2025